devendranaga/linux-systems-programming-with-c/timers.md

 A timer counts down to 0 from a specific value.
 In operating systems, the timer upon expiry, allows a program to perform specific actions.
 There are two timers, specifically one shot and periodic.

 A one shot timer runs only once.
 A periodic timer repeats itself upon every expiration.
+Some programs need the timer to be tick at smaller intervals and with lesser resolutions. the `time_t` variable can be used for this purpose.
+The `time_t` is of resolution in seconds.

 ## alarm

 `alarm()` arranges for a `SIGALRM` signal to be delivered to the calling process.
 The `alarm` can be thought of as one shot timer.